 Prepare NOW for a smoother transition.
-It will be here Nov 7th.
-We will set the clocks back before bed Sat Nov 6th.
+It will be here Nov 6th.
+We will set the clocks back when you go to bed Sat Nov 5th.

-While those without children might get an extra hour of sleep with the “fall back”, this time change could effect your baby or child’s sleep and your whole next few weeks, so here are some tips to help ease the transition, beforehand.
-This is the easier of the time change and could even help you fix some sleep challenges, so don’t sweat it.
+While many adults will feel like they get an extra hour of sleep with the “fall back”, this time change could effect your baby or child’s sleep and your whole next few weeks, so here are some tips to help ease the transition, beforehand.
+This is the easier of the time changes and could even help you fix some sleep challenges, so don’t sweat it.

 1 A) If your child has a regular bedtime that’s working: